ktindiana/operational-sep/README.md

     spase_id = ''
     model_name = '' #if experiment is user, set model_name to describe data set
+    user_file = '' #if experiment is user, specify filename containing fluxes json_type = '' #if experiment is user, specify which type of json file
+                   # should be created ("model" or "observations")
-    user_file = '' #if experiment is user, specify filename containing fluxes showplot = True  #Turn to False if don't want to see plots saveplot = False #turn to true if you want to save plots to file options = '' #various options: S14, Bruno2017, uncorrected
+    showplot = True  #Turn to False if don't want to see plots saveplot = False #turn to true if you want to save plots to file options = '' #various options: S14, Bruno2017, uncorrected